isomerpages/imsilver/pages/articles/25-02-19-do-not-fall-prey-to-scams.md

 5. Email with your name, position, company, work phone number and other information, making you believe that the email is legitimate.

 ![image2](/images/articles/do-not-fall-prey-to-scams/do-not-fall-prey-to-scams-2.jpg)<br>
-***Caption –** Left: On 18 March 2018, a scammer posing as Singapore Airlines (SIA) sent WhatsApp messages to victims asking to share a link with friends and enter their personal and bank account details to receive free air tickets; Right:  On 17 March 2018, there was another scam asking victims to complete a survey on a website resembling SIA’s real website. ([Source](https://www.straitstimes.com/singapore/singapore-airlines-warns-customers-against-scam-that-claims-recipients-have-won-air){:target="_blank"})*
+<sub/>**Caption –** Left: On 18 March 2018, a scammer posing as Singapore Airlines (SIA) sent WhatsApp messages to victims asking to share a link with friends and enter their personal and bank account details to receive free air tickets; Right:  On 17 March 2018, there was another scam asking victims to complete a survey on a website resembling SIA’s real website. ([Source](https://www.straitstimes.com/singapore/singapore-airlines-warns-customers-against-scam-that-claims-recipients-have-won-air){:target="_blank"})<sub/>

 The **SG Bonus SMS scam** is a perfect example of a phishing scam that specifically targets Singaporeans.<br>